Holiday Notice: Housing offices may be closed on Monday, May 29, 2023 in observance of Memorial Day.

 Sources: This information was verified by the DHCD on January 4, 2023.

-This waiting list is for Public Housing rental assistance in Tucson and Pima County, Arizona .
-Apartments offered through this waiting list are only located within this service area.
+This waiting list is for Public Housing rental housing assistance in Tucson, Arizona .

 The City of Tucson Department of Housing and Community Development (DHCD) Public Housing waiting list for 2, 3, and 4-Bedroom apartments at Posadas Sentinel is currently open.